Polyagony: When Polyamory Goes Really Wrong

 While many people are attracted to the idea of being able to have multiple lovers and spontaneous sex with new people, extending that same freedom to their partners is often more difficult than partaking in it themselves.
 A few polyamorous people report little to no experiences of jealousy and a strong experience of compersion, a word people in poly communities use to express the feeling of joy they get at seeing one’s partner happily in love with someone else.
 The vast majority of people who attempt consensual non-monogamy, however, must at some people deal with jealousy, insecurity, fear, and a host of other potentially challenging emotions.

 For some people who are deeply monogamous or have issues around their own or others’ cheating, the idea of consensual non-monogamy can be deeply disturbing.
-Sometimes this extends to feeling extremely uncomfortable around polyamorous people, and it can even grow into polyphobia which is a fear and/or hatred of polyamorous people and their relationships.
+Sometimes this extends to feeling extremely uncomfortable around polyamorous people; it can even grow into polyphobia, which is a fear or even hatred of polyamorous people and their relationships.

-Attitudes behind polyphobia can lead to acts of discrimination in range of settings.
-This discrimination has expressed as taking away custody of children, housing issues such as evictions and refusal to rent to groups that contain more than two “unrelated” (by blood or marriage), firing employees who are in CNM relationships, and in selective enforcement of laws against bigamy and adultery that are not prosecuted against mainstream community members but are deployed against sex and gender minorities.
+Attitudes behind polyphobia can lead to acts of discrimination in a range of settings.
+This discrimination has been expressed as taking away custody of children, housing issues such as evictions and refusal to rent to groups that contain more than two “unrelated” (by blood or marriage) individuals, firing employees who are in CNM relationships, and in selective enforcement of laws against bigamy and adultery that are not prosecuted against mainstream community members but are deployed against sex and gender minorities.

-While there are many wonderful things about polyamory and poly folks report many advantages, sometimes it just sucks.
+While there are many wonderful things about polyamory and some poly folks report many advantages, sometimes, it just sucks.